-Health is a top priority right now and what better way to get your exercise than by celebrating National Bike Month?
-And how, one might ask, should you go about celebrating this special time?
-Go ride a bike!
+Being active and healthy is a top priority for most people, and what better way to get your exercise than by celebrating National Bike Month?
+How, one might ask, should you go about celebrating this special time?
+Go ride a bike, of course!

 See Gaylord, MI Trails Here

 Biking is an excellent outdoor activity for people of all ages.
 Whether you ride as a family or prefer peddling solo, you’ll appreciate the instant burst of energy, taking in the fresh, green scenery and feeling of accomplishment once you return home.
 And don’t forget about the big picture, too – whether you’re riding for fitness, family fun or even transportation, you’re supporting the movement for safer streets and a healthier planet.